Cascades Indoor Water Park

 Hiking and Mountain Biking

 Set out on foot or rent a mountain bike and explore the resort's Nordic trails and Tuller Hill State Forrest.
 Guided hikes depart regularly -- consult the resort activities guide for current times.
-Available in spring, summer and fall, hourly mountain bike rentals are $12 for adults, $10 for juniors and $8 for bikes with training wheels.
+Available in spring, summer and fall, hourly mountain bike rentals are available including bikes with training wheels.
 Helmets are included and half-day and full-day rentals are available.
 Rental hours are 10 a.m. to 6 p.m. daily in season.

 Hope Lake Park

 Follow a scenic footpath from the resort to Hope Lake Park, a public town park offering a swimming beach, boat rentals and fishing.
 Admission is free with a resort wristband.
-Rental rates are $5 per hour for boats and $3 for fishing poles.
+Visitors can rent boats and fishing poles by the hour.
 Volleyballs and basketballs can be checked out at the concierge desk for use at onsite courts.
 Bring your own sunscreen, beach blanket and sand toys.
 The park is open daily from July to Labor Day and on weekends in May, June, September and October.

 Greek Peak Mountain Resort